effieklimi/effieklimi/README.md

+### 👋✨💜🧬🔬

-### 👋 I'm Effie, final year PhD student in transcriptomics/miRNA biology/viral vectors/vascular disease at the University of Edinburgh.
+I'm Effie, final year PhD student in transcriptomics/miRNA biology/viral vectors/vascular disease at the University of Edinburgh.

-I like thinking about automatic scientific thinking and practice.
+**I work right where dry and wet lab meet;** both a biology techie and a wet lab scientist, so I am trying to harmonise the transition from wet to dry lab by making analyses user friendly and ELI5-level.

 Working on simplifying the most useful analyses in biology down to requiring the most minimal input possible from the user.
 	📦 Two packages currently in the works... more to come soon ⏳